eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To be on the same page**: means that people share the same understanding or agreement about something.
 For example: `Let's meet before the presentation to make sure we're on the same page`. –> This means making sure everyone understands the topic the same way before presenting.

+- **On another note**: is used to introduce a new topic in a conversation.
+For example: `On another note, have you seen the new project updates?` –> This means the speaker is changing the subject.

+- **To touch base on something**: means to make contact or have a brief discussion about a topic.
+For example: `We should touch base on the client's feedback before the meeting`. –> This means having a short talk about what the client said.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>